BellaDati/belladati-sdk-connector-example/README.md

 When you're ready, call `mvn clean install` to build this project.
 Maven will create a `target` directory for this repository, containing the project's jar file and other build artifacts.

-## Deployment
+## Detailed instructions

-For all instructions please refer to the [BellaDati SDK Connector documentation](http://support.belladati.com/techdoc/Connector+SDK).
+For all detailed instructions please refer to the [BellaDati SDK Connector documentation](http://support.belladati.com/techdoc/Connector+SDK).